vercel/python-typemap/spec-draft.rst

 # TODO: how to deal with special forms like Callable and tuple[T, ...]
 * ``GetArgs[T]`` - returns a tuple containing all of the type arguments
+* ``FromUnion[T]`` - returns a tuple containing all of the union elements, or a 1-ary tuple containing T if it is not a union.

+# TODO: How to do IsUnion?

 String manipulation operations for string Literal types.